Sauchoy/Business-Systems-Coursework-Website/README.md

 # Business-Systems-Coursework-Website
-A website made for module 'IN1010 Business Systems
+A website made for module 'IN1010 Business Systems' at City, University of London

 Uses Maven, Tomcat